fwhelan/coinfinder/README.md

 Coinfinder uses a Bonferroni-corrected Binomial exact test statistic of the expected and observed rates of gene-gene association to evaluate whether a given gene pair is coincident.

 ### When and why should I use it? ###
 Coinfinder is designed to take as input a dataset of pangenomes and their genes.
-Ideally, genes will clustered into homologous gene clusters using a pangenomic tool such as Roary, PIRATE, or Pandora.
+Ideally, genes will clustered into homologous gene clusters using a pangenomic tool such as <a href="https://sanger-pathogens.github.io/Roary/">Roary</a>, <a href="https://github.com/SionBayliss/PIRATE">PIRATE</a>, or <a href="https://github.com/rmcolq/pandora">Pandora</a>.
 Coinfinder should be used to identify coincident gene sets within a given pangenomic dataset.
 Coinfinder was written to identify coincident genes among strains of prokaryote species (i.e. a species pangenome) but can be extended to other pangenomic datasets.

 ### Dependencies: ###